casper-ecosystem/cep-78-enhanced-nft/README.md

 * [Gas stabilization through the use of of page dictionaries](#data-storage-and-gas-stabilization).

-* `OwnerReverseLookupMode` Modality - A modality that allows lookup of which NFTs are owned by a given account.
+* `OwnerReverseLookupMode` Modality - A modality that allows lookup of which NFTs are owned by a given account or contract.
 [More information is available here](#ownerreverselookupmode).
 If this modality is set to `NoLookup`, tokens will retain ownership data, but this data will not be natively indexed.

 * Owners must be registered prior to minting **or receiving a transferred token** as an account must pay upfront for page allocation.